justinlboyer/avalanche/README.md

  + checkAccRidReg.R - script for checking accuracy of ridge regession model (needs rrfun.R)
  + rrfun.R - script needed by checkACCRidReg.R, builds model from training set

- + ~~NoZAv_app.R - Shiny app that produces a model with all observations containing 0 avalanches removed, depends on:
-    -NoZee.bestlam.R - the best lambda
-    -NoZrr.fit_PSSTTW.rda - the saved model
-    -NoZrr.fit_PSSTTWA.rda - the saved model with the addition of aspect
- + Original_app.r - the template all other shiny apps were built off
+ ###Deprecated Files:
- + ZeAvEqAv.R - script that compares different regression models when 3/4 of the observations contain 0 avalanches (this was a decision on my part, conservatively arguing that 3 out of 4 days we should observe at least one avalanche.
+ + ~~ZeAvEqAv.R - script that compares different regression models when 3/4 of the observations contain 0 avalanches (this was a decision on my part, conservatively arguing that 3 out of 4 days we should observe at least one avalanche.
 Need to come back to and use poisson process to model more accurately)'''~~
  + ~~app.R - shiny app that uses ridge regession model with all observations~~
  + ~~mostZrr.bestlam.R - best lambda from ZeAvEqAv.R (some0Av_app.R needs this file)~~
  + ~~mostZrr.fit_PSSTWA.rda - model from ZeAvEqAv.R (some0Av_app.R needs this file)~~
  + ~~some0Av_app.R - shiny app that predicts number of avalanches: currently running at justinlboyer.shinyapps.io/avalanche/~~